w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= notes_end %>
 {:/nomarkdown}

-From the approaches below, the first and second one make the information available to other programs, such as web browsers and search engines.
+Among the approaches below, the first and second one make the information available to other programs, such as web browsers and search engines.

 ### Providing a link to the long description via `longdesc`
 {:.ap}